In Captain Belton's handwritten war diary for Sunday 7 December, he writes:

 |Vera Olympic Games Swimmer (Courtesy Marianne Sanderson)|

 Vera lived in South Africa from 1929 until 1939.
-Kobus Scheepers who is researching swimming history in South Africa informed me that she was employed as the swimming teacher at St Andrew's Prep School in Grahamstown during this period (1929-1939) and was remembered as such in the school newsletter ("Old Preppies") in April 2013.
+Kobus Scheepers who is researching swimming history in South Africa informed me that she was employed as the swimming teacher at St Andrew's Prep School in Grahamstown during this period (1929-1939) and was remembered as such in the school newsletter (Old Preppies) in April 2013.
 George Dupre Murrell was a master at St Andrews School.
-He had been a competitive swimmer before WW1 and had taught at St Andrews since the end of WW1.
+He had been a competitive swimmer before WW1 and had taught at St Andrew's since the end of WW1.
 The marriage was not to last, they separated and later divorced.
-Vera travelled out alone to Hong Kong where she was employed as a teacher with the Hong Kong Government Education Dept. (8) I subsequently learnt from Tony Banham (Author and Military Historian) that she had been a Mistress at King's College, established in 1926, teaching English.
+Vera travelled out alone to Hong Kong where she was employed as a teacher with the Hong Kong Government Education Dept. (8) I subsequently learnt from Hong Kong historian Tony Banham that she had been a School Mistress at King's College, established in 1926, teaching English.
 She was appointed to this role in 1939.

 |Kings College (Source: Wikipedia)|